santhoshhari/Locality-Sensitive-Hashing/README.md

 - Genome-wide association study
 - Image similarity identification (VisualRank)
 - Audio similarity identification
-- Audio fingerprint
 - Digital video fingerprinting

 Uber used LSH to detect [platform abuses](https://eng.uber.com/lsh/) (fake accounts, payment fraud, etc.).
 A Shazam styled app or Youtube sized recommender system can be built using LSH.

 ## What is LSH?

 LSH is a hashing based algorithm to identify approximate nearest neighbors.
 In the normal nearest neighbor problem, there are a bunch of points (let's refer to these as training set) in space and given a new point, objective is to identify the point in training set closest to the given point.
-Complexity of such process is linear [O(N), where N is the size of training set] .
+Complexity of such process is linear [for those familiar with Big-O notation, O(N), where N is the size of training set].
 An approximate nearest neighboring algorithm tries to reduce this complexity to sub-linear (less than linear but can be anything).
 Sub-linear complexity is achieved by reducing the number of comparisons needed to find similar items.

 LSH works on the principle that if there are two points in  feature space closer to each other, they are very likely to have same hash (reduced representation of data).
 LSH primarily differs from conventional hashing (aka cryptographic) in the sense that cryptographic hashing tries to avoid collisions but LSH aims to maximize collisions for similar points.
-In cryptographic hashing a minor perturbation to the input can alter the hash significantly but in LSH, slight distortions should be ignored so that the main content can be identified easily.
+In cryptographic hashing a minor perturbation to the input can alter the hash significantly but in LSH, slight distortions would be ignored so that the main content can be identified easily.
 The hash collisions make it possible for similar items to have a high probability of having the same hash value.

 > Locality Sensitive Hashing (LSH) is a generic hashing technique that aims, as the name suggests, to preserve the local relations of the data while significantly reducing the dimensionality of the dataset.